ajfriesen/elimu-bora/content/team/supporter.md

 weight = 100  # Order that this section will appear.

 title = "Unterstützer"
-subtitle = "Eine nicht immer aktuelle Liste von Unterstützern"
+subtitle = "Wir unterstützen EliOra"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.